hangqiu/hangqiu.github.io/index.md

 I am an Assistant Professor at the [University of California, Riverside](https://cisl.ucr.edu/), where I lead the [Collaborative Intelligence Systems Lab](https://cisl.ucr.edu/) (CISL) which innovates in cooperative robots and autonomous systems for edge ML.
+I am also a faculty member of Center for Robotics and Intelligent Systems ([CRIS](https://www.cris.ucr.edu/)), and a faculty member of  Center for Environmental Research and Technology ([CE-CERT](https://www.cert.ucr.edu/)).

 My lab's mission is to infuse collaborative intelligence into today's autonomous systems, breaking the barriers between robot intelligence, edge/cloud intelligence, and human intelligence,